tristanpendergrass/idle-game/README.md

 - [ ] Finalize values for all things
 - [x] Visuals for chores

+## Release 1.5
+- [ ] Build up foundation by picking items from Release 2's Tech stuff and Fundamentals

 ## Release 2
 ### Tech stuff
 - [ ] Dev Panel